zogzog/cw-container/doc/intro.rst

   extremely useful, even very early in the development of a container, as it helps spot mistakes in the structure definition.

-* hooks: see test/data/hooks.py

-  The SetContainerRelation hooks must be setup along with your container definitions.

 * entities and adapters: see test/data/entities.py

   The `ContainerProtocol` must be set up an all container etypes.
 This